M&R Capital Management Inc. Buys 685 Shares of NVIDIA Co. (NASDAQ:NVDA)

-M&R Capital Management Inc. lifted its stake in shares of NVIDIA Co.
-(NASDAQ:NVDA – Free Report) by 12.9% during the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The firm owned 5,997 shares of the computer hardware maker’s stock after buying an additional 685 shares during the quarter.
-M&R Capital Management Inc.’s holdings in NVIDIA were worth $2,609,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+M&R Capital Management Inc. grew its stake in NVIDIA Co.
+(NASDAQ:NVDA – Free Report) by 12.9% during the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The institutional investor owned 5,997 shares of the computer hardware maker’s stock after acquiring an additional 685 shares during the quarter.
+M&R Capital Management Inc.’s holdings in NVIDIA were worth $2,609,000 at the end of the most recent quarter.

+Several other hedge funds have also added to or reduced their stakes in NVDA.
+Marquette Asset Management LLC bought a new position in shares of NVIDIA during the second quarter valued at $34,000.
+Quarry LP purchased a new stake in shares of NVIDIA during the first quarter valued at $34,000.
+Compass Wealth Management LLC purchased a new stake in shares of NVIDIA during the fourth quarter valued at $39,000.
+MRP Capital Investments LLC purchased a new stake in shares of NVIDIA during the second quarter valued at $42,000.
+Finally, HBC Financial Services PLLC boosted its position in shares of NVIDIA by 50.0% during the second quarter.
+HBC Financial Services PLLC now owns 300 shares of the computer hardware maker’s stock valued at $47,000 after buying an additional 100 shares during the last quarter.
+64.79% of the stock is owned by institutional investors.

+Several research firms recently commented on NVDA.
+TD Cowen increased their price objective on NVIDIA from $600.00 to $700.00 and gave the company an “outperform” rating in a research report on Wednesday, October 11th.
+UBS Group increased their target price on NVIDIA from $560.00 to $580.00 and gave the company a “buy” rating in a report on Wednesday, November 22nd.
+JPMorgan Chase & Co. increased their target price on NVIDIA from $600.00 to $650.00 and gave the company an “overweight” rating in a report on Wednesday, November 22nd.
+BNP Paribas raised NVIDIA from a “neutral” rating to an “outperform” rating and set a $745.00 target price on the stock in a report on Thursday, August 24th.
+Finally, KeyCorp lowered their target price on NVIDIA from $750.00 to $650.00 and set an “overweight” rating on the stock in a report on Friday, October 20th.
+One research analyst has rated the stock with a sell rating, three have issued a hold rating, thirty-three have issued a buy rating and one has assigned a strong buy rating to the company.
+Based on data from MarketBeat.com, the company presently has a consensus rating of “Moderate Buy” and a consensus target price of $598.08.

-NVIDIA (NASDAQ:NVDA – Get Free Report) last released its quarterly earnings results on Tuesday, November 21st.
-The computer hardware maker reported $4.02 earnings per share for the quarter, beating the consensus estimate of $3.03 by $0.99.
-The company had revenue of $18.12 billion for the quarter, compared to analyst estimates of $16.19 billion.
-NVIDIA had a return on equity of 72.28% and a net margin of 42.10%.
-NVIDIA’s quarterly revenue was up 205.5% compared to the same quarter last year.
-During the same quarter in the prior year, the firm posted $0.34 EPS.
-On average, research analysts predict that NVIDIA Co. will post 11.06 EPS for the current fiscal year.
+NVIDIA (NASDAQ:NVDA – Get Free Report) last issued its earnings results on Tuesday, November 21st.
+The computer hardware maker reported $4.02 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $3.03 by $0.99.
+The firm had revenue of $18.12 billion during the quarter, compared to analyst estimates of $16.19 billion.
+NVIDIA had a net margin of 42.10% and a return on equity of 72.28%.
+The business’s revenue was up 205.5% on a year-over-year basis.
+During the same period in the previous year, the firm earned $0.34 earnings per share.
+On average, analysts predict that NVIDIA Co. will post 11.06 earnings per share for the current year.

 NVIDIA Dividend Announcement

-The company also recently disclosed a quarterly dividend, which will be paid on Thursday, December 28th.
-Shareholders of record on Wednesday, December 6th will be paid a dividend of $0.04 per share.
-This represents a $0.16 annualized dividend and a yield of 0.03%.
+The business also recently announced a quarterly dividend, which will be paid on Thursday, December 28th.
+Stockholders of record on Wednesday, December 6th will be paid a dividend of $0.04 per share.
+This represents a $0.16 dividend on an annualized basis and a dividend yield of 0.03%.
 The ex-dividend date is Tuesday, December 5th.
-NVIDIA’s payout ratio is 2.11%.
+NVIDIA’s dividend payout ratio is currently 2.11%.

-Several equities analysts have recently issued reports on NVDA shares.
-Citigroup lowered their target price on shares of NVIDIA from $630.00 to $575.00 and set a “buy” rating for the company in a report on Wednesday, October 18th.
-Benchmark reissued a “buy” rating and issued a $625.00 target price on shares of NVIDIA in a report on Wednesday, November 22nd.
-Oppenheimer reissued an “outperform” rating and issued a $650.00 target price on shares of NVIDIA in a report on Wednesday, November 22nd.
-Susquehanna reissued a “positive” rating and issued a $625.00 target price on shares of NVIDIA in a report on Wednesday, November 22nd.
-Finally, Edward Jones downgraded NVIDIA from a “buy” rating to a “hold” rating in a report on Wednesday, November 22nd.
-One investment analyst has rated the stock with a sell rating, three have assigned a hold rating, thirty-three have issued a buy rating and one has given a strong buy rating to the stock.
-According to MarketBeat, the company presently has an average rating of “Moderate Buy” and a consensus price target of $598.08.

 NVIDIA Corporation provides graphics, and compute and networking solutions in the United States, Taiwan, China, and internationally.
 The company's Graphics segment offers GeForce GPUs for gaming and PCs, the GeForce NOW game streaming service and related infrastructure, and solutions for gaming platforms; Quadro/NVIDIA RTX GPUs for enterprise workstation graphics; vGPU software for cloud-based visual and virtual computing; automotive platforms for infotainment systems; and Omniverse software for building 3D designs and virtual worlds.